Occupational Health and Safety in Qatar

 • Do not refuse medical examinations required by your employer.
 They protect your health and legal rights.

 • Do not work in hazardous conditions without proper protective equipment.
+You have the right to refuse dangerous work.

 You came here to know your rights — help someone else know theirs.